 We are keen to offer the best support possible to our pupils and we believe this is going to be extremely beneficial for all those involved.

-If you have any concerns or questions then please contact me or INSERT NAME OF OTHER DESIGNATED SAFEGUARDING LEAD WHO WILL RECEIVE OPERATION ENCOMPASS NOTIFICATIONS and we will be happy to discuss this further.
+If you have any concerns or questions then please contact me or Mrs Abernethy WHO WILL RECEIVE OPERATION ENCOMPASS NOTIFICATIONS and we will be happy to discuss this further.

 Yours sincerely

-(INSERT NAME)
+Mrs G Humphriss

-Headteacher / Principal
+Executive Head Teacher.